django-roles-access/django-roles-access.github.io/source/middleware.rst

 ====================================

-In :ref:`Quick start` was explained how to configure in two steps a security access for the view; but this require *new code*, to add a decorator or a mixin is new code.
+In :ref:`Quick start` was explained how to configure in two steps a security access for a view; but this requires *new code*: in the present context it is assumed that adding a decorator or a mixin is adding new code.

-It is also possible to use Django roles access as middleware, for example under next two reasons:
+It is also possible to use ``django_roles_access`` as middleware, for example in one of the following two scenarios:

-* No new code wants to be added to project.
+* You do not want to add new code to the project.

-* Project size demand a solution for many applications, including third-party solutions
+* The size of the project demands a solution for many applications, including third-party solutions

-For example, a requirement could be to all user needing to be logged-in to access any view of a particular application.
-Possible solutions to this could be (between others):
+For example, a requirement may be that all users must log in to access any v iew of a particular application.
+Possible solutions to this requirement (among others) can be:

 * Use *login_required*. in all applications views.

-* Use a hook at URLConf configuration.
+* Use a hook in URLConf configuration.

-* Or use *Django roles access middleware*, an declare the application as *Authorized*.
+* Use the ``django_roles_access`` middleware and declare the application of *SECURED* type

 .. note::

-   To know more about application classification read after installation and
-   configuration: :ref:`Applications type`.
+   To know more about the classifications of the applications read after installation and configuration: :ref:`Applications type`.

 ------------
 Installation